yours-schnee/LiteratureReview/GazeControl/Predicting Eye Fixations using Convolutional Neural Networks.md

 ## N. Liu, J. Han, D. Zhang, S. Wen and T. Liu, "[Predicting eye fixations using convolutional neural networks (2015)](https://ieeexplore.ieee.org/document/7298633)"

-### Summary<br>
+### What did they do and how did they confirm?<br>
- - Ensembles of CNNs using different resolution but same images could learn about bottom-up saliency and top-down features and  improve the saliency accuracy.
+ - Ensembles of CNNs using different resolution but same images could learn about bottom-up saliency and top-down features simultaneously and improve the saliency accuracy.
 Feature visualization each layer confirmed that targetted features were contained.
-Also,
+Also, the effect from the number of resolutions and the number of convolution layers were investigated.

    - [Background]
      - As the backgwround, the previous researches used hand-crafted features, which could be difficult to apply to the different complex images.
-     - In those days, high-level info extraction was still hard for the representation limitation of shallower network (because GPU was developing, not having today's performance).
+     - High-level info extraction was still hard for the representation limitation of shallower network (because GPU was developing, not having today's performance).

 ### What is new? (or what is previous issue)<br>

-   The author's keypoints are as follows,

-   - Large depths which enables to learn complex features from scenes
-     - Previous study utilized shallower network, and the semantic feature extracting was difficult<br>
-   - Different size kernels in parallel by using the inception layer<br>
-     - Previous one ensembled CNN output
-   - Large receptive field by two dilated conv to capture the global context of scenes for a saliency map<br>
+ - Multi-resolution CNNs (ensemble of different resolution images) enabled to integrate low-level, bottom-up saliency and top-down factors at the same time.

 ### Interesting techniques, ideas and methods<br>
+ - Same image regions of fixed size but different resolutions were extracteda and used as the input data.

 ### Interesting hypothesis and analysis<br>
+ - Ensemble of same images with different resolution looks like data-augmentation, though this model training also utilized horizental flipping.

 ### Waht is the limitation I think?<br>
  - The network used in the experiment was shallow (3 conv layers and 2 FC layers), and it looks like not having enough representation ability.
 The reason using such network seems to come from computational resource issue in those days.

 ### What would I want to know furthermore?<br>
+ - Latest saliency model using DNNs

 ### Experimental settings
 #### Dataset<br>